yknsilva/phractico/README.md

 for _controllers_, _routing_, etc.

-To introduce new endpoints in your API, you simply need to create a _controller_ class by implementing the [`Controller` interface](./src/Core/Infrastructure/Http/Controller.php) and its `routes` method.
+To introduce new endpoints in your API, you simply need to create a _controller_ class by implementing the [`Controller`](./src/Core/Infrastructure/Http/Controller.php) interface and its `routes` method.
 Then, describe routing resources to their actions.
-Finally, map new controller in `Bootstrap.php`.
+Finally, map the new controller in [ApplicationControllerProvider.php](src/API/Http/Provider/ApplicationControllerProvider.php).

 _Voilà!_ 🎉